choudhryfrompak/K8s-HPC-Docs/README.md

     export KUBECONFIG=/etc/kubernetes/admin.conf
     ```

-11. Install CNI Flannel for networking:
+12. Install CNI Flannel for networking:
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/v0.20.2/Documentation/kube-flannel.yml
     ```
+- Now at this point the Master node is ready.
+  ## NOTE
+For some weird reason we have to add the master node to the rancher dashboard first then after that we can join worker nodes with the Master.

 ## Worker Node Setup